Structures with Small Orbit Growth: Finite Coverings of Unary Structures

 This implies that Therefore $\alpha=(\alpha(\alpha')^{-1})\alpha'\in G$. \end{proof}

 \begin{remark} Proposition~\ref{desc_nh} generalizes Theorem 3.1 in~\cite{FiniteCovers} from $\sym(\set)$ to arbitrary automorphism groups of structures in $\unary^*$. \end{remark}

-\begin{corollary} $\fa$ has finitely many covering reducts with respect to $\pi$. \end{corollary} \begin{proof} By Lemma \ref{semidir2} and item (1) of Proposition \ref{semidir} it is enough to show that $N$ has finitely many closed subgroups which are normalized by $\aut(\fa)$.
-By Proposition~\ref{desc_nh} these groups can be characterized by a subgroup $\prod_{i=1}^k{\sym(F_i)}$ and a system of normal subgroups $N_i\triangleleft H_i$ where $H_i$ is projection of the group $H$ to the $i$-th coordinate.
+\begin{corollary} $\fa$ has finitely many covering reducts with respect to $\pi$. \end{corollary} \begin{proof} By Lemma \ref{semidir2} and item (1) of Proposition~\ref{semidir} it is enough to show that $N$ has finitely many closed subgroups which are normalized by $\aut(\fa)$.
+By Proposition~\ref{desc_nh} and Remark~\ref{hn_equal} these groups can be characterised by a subgroup $H$ of $\prod_{i=1}^k{\sym(F_i)}$ and a system of subgroups $N_i \leq H_i$.
 Then the statement of the corollary follows from the fact that there are finitely many choices for these group. \end{proof}